Selena Gomez Just Debuted "Caramel Sprinkle" Highlights

 Gomez's updo was styled for the night by hairstylist Marissa Marino, who actually walked the red carpet alongside her client and makeup artist Hung Vanngo.
 Marino expertly twisted the long shag cut into an effortless-meets-modern Victorian updo, the newly-brightened strands peeking through the ends.

-Gomez's updated look is just another reason for us all to schedule a winter color refresh for a honey brown, smoky gold, or caramel sprinkle of our own... and maybe some curtain bangs, too, while we're at it.
+Gomez's updated look is just another reason for us all to schedule a winter colour refresh for a honey brown, smoky gold, or caramel sprinkle of our own... and maybe a curtain fringe, too, while we're at it.

 Related Content: